Aviah/one-click-django-docs/deployment.md

     you@dev-machine$ fab site_up // or fab site_auth_on to password protect the site

-This will go maintenance, deploy code, migrate the server's database, and reload the site
+This will go maintenance, deploy code, migrate the server's database, and reload the site.

 Support this project with my affiliate link|